-We are currently an amazing, dedicated, hard working team of over 120.
-Whether a baker who works through the night, a delivery driver who makes sure the bread rack is full each morning or a barista who makes the best latte around, we are passionate about what we do – and it shows!
+We are currently an amazing, dedicated, hard working team of over 150, consisting of bakers who work through the day and night, delivery drivers who make sure the bread rack is full each morning and baristas who make the best lattes around.
+All of us are passionate about what we do and truly enjoy working together.

 From standout sourdough to rustic rye to crackly baguettes, here’s where to score loaves from the best bread bakeries from coast to coast.